 Below: Buds opening in the Spring.
 This example with an abundance of hair.

 Below: The suckering habit is normal, but, if trained, can grow to the size of small tree with multiple upright stems reaching to 25 feet high.
 Bark is smooth on young stems, ashy-gray with darker (but faint) stripes (2nd photo).
 On mature stems it starts to split and furrows becoming rough.

 Notes: Shadblow Serviceberry is found in the very eastern part of North America, from Nova Scotia, New Brunswick, Ontario and Quebec in Canada, south into New England, west as far as New York and Pennsylvania, then down the eastern seaboard to Georgia and Alabama.
 It is not native to the central part of the U.S. or to Minnesota.
-There is no doubt that it grows well here, it is just not native.
+There is no doubt that it can grow here, it is just not native.
 By 1914 the Park Board Nursery was growing the plant and Eloise Butler obtained 3 plants for the Garden on Oct.
-28, 1914 and again in April 1917.
+28, 1914 and again in April 1917 and 1925.
 Martha Crone reported it on her 1951 census and noted it in bloom in 1939, and Gardener Cary George reported planting it in 1987.
-It was not listed on the 2009 census although Susan Wilkins planted it in 2008.
+It was not listed on the 2009 census.

 Uses: The fruit of Serviceberries is of fine quality, being juicy and sweetish.
 Early European settlers, learning from the native population, found them most useful for puddings and pies, the seeds giving a cherry flavor.
 Cooked berries were great for berry muffins.
 (Ref. #6).
 In some areas, disease and pests ruin a lot of berries.
 Over 40 species of birds are known to feed on the fruit.
 In areas where the plant was plentiful, those grown as trees were used for pulpwood and for wood handles as the wood is hard and heavy.